Prospero

-Prospero (/ˈprɒspəroʊ/ PROS-pər-o) is a fictional character and the protagonist of William Shakespeare's The Tempest.
+Prospero (/ˈprɒspəroʊ/ PROS-pər-o) is a fictional character and the protagonist of William Shakespeare's play The Tempest.

 Character

 Twelve years before the play begins, Prospero is usurped from his position as the rightful Duke of Milan by his brother Antonio, who puts Prospero and his three-year-old daughter Miranda to sea on a "rotten carcass" of a boat to die.
-Prospero and Miranda survived and found exile on a small island inhabited mostly by spirits.
-Prospero learned sorcery from books, and uses it to protect Miranda.
+Prospero and Miranda survive and find exile on a small island inhabited mostly by spirits.
+Prospero learns sorcery from books, and uses it to protect Miranda.

 Before the play begins, Prospero freed the magical spirit Ariel from entrapment within "a cloven pine".
 Ariel is beholden to Prospero after he is freed from his imprisonment inside the pine tree.
 Prospero then takes Ariel as a slave.
 Prospero's sorcery is sufficiently powerful to control Ariel and other spirits, as well as to alter weather and even raise the dead: "Graves at my command have waked their sleepers, oped, and let 'em forth, by my so potent Art." - Act V, scene 1.

 On the island, Prospero becomes master of the monster Caliban, the son of a malevolent witch named Sycorax, and forces Caliban into submission by punishing him with magic if he does not obey.